 What are the makings of a solid project tracking template?
-Check out these key elements, along with some food for thought before project kickoff.

 For example, let’s say you’re an airline company with a strategic objective to increase shareholder value.
 You measure progress by tracking net profit, and have implemented several projects, including purchasing new planes and building a business class program that provides higher-margin sales.
 Notice how the strategy, measurements, and projects are all clearly linked?

 Now you can have projects that fall outside the scope of your strategy—such as a project that focuses on gaining a required safety accreditation.
 But the majority of your project portfolio should align directly with your strategy, and each initiative you undertake should have clear project tracking to ensure continued strategic alignment.
 Below we cover a template you can use to track your projects effectively.

 Regardless of the project tracking system you use, it’s important to establish some fundamentals, including determining your project management approach and ensuring all stakeholders are on the same page before project kickoff.

 For starters, what information are you going to track?
 The complexity of the project and expectations of your leadership will likely dictate these elements.